Diesen Artikel auf Deutsch lesen →

 Anyone Can Forge Your Stripe Webhooks.
 Here's the 8-Line Fix.

-AI code generators consistently ship Stripe webhook handlers without signature verification.
-Here's why, what the bug looks like, and the exact code to fix it.
+AI code generators ship Stripe webhook handlers with no signature check.
+Why it happens, what the forgery looks like, and the eight lines that close it.

 The handler trusts the body